owlbarn/owl/README.md

 The future plan is to embed a small PPL (Probabilistic Programming Language) in `Stats` module.

+## N-dimensional Array

+Owl has a very powerful module to manipulate N-dimensional arrays ...

 ## How To Contribute

 Owl is under active development, and I really look forward to your comments and contributions.
 Besides setting up a complete development environment on your native system, the easiest way to contribute is to use the [Owl Docker Image](https://hub.docker.com/r/ryanrhymes/owl/).
 Just pull the image and dig into code saved in `/root/owl`, then have fun!